 Increasing physical activity is an important step in losing weight.
 Aerobic activities such as walking, jogging or swimming are advised.
 Try to find a partner to do this with, so that you can help each other to keep going.

-In the past, the drug of first choice used to be clomiphene; this may be combined with low-doses of dexamethasone, a steroid which suppresses androgen production from the adrenal glands.
+In the past, the drug of the first choice used to be clomiphene; this may be combined with low-doses of dexamethasone, a steroid that suppresses androgen production from the adrenal glands.
 Just taking clomiphene is not enough, and you need to be monitored (usually with ultrasound scans) to determine if the clomiphene is helping you to ovulate or not.
 The doctor may have to progressively increase the dose till he finds the right dose for you.
 If clomiphene does not work, a newer anti-estrogen called letrozole (which is also used for treating women with breast cancer) can be used.
 Clomiphene resistant PCO women may need ovulation induction with HMG (gonadotropins).
 Some doctors prefer to use pure FSH for inducing ovulation in PCOD patients because they have abnormally high levels of LH.

 In the past, doctors used to perform ovarian surgery called wedge resection to help patients with PCOD to ovulate.
 The removal of the abnormal ovarian tissue in the wedge breaks the vicious cycle of PCOD, helping ovulation to occur.
 While wedge resection used to be a popular treatment option, the risk of inducing adhesions around the ovary as a result of this surgery has led to the operation being used as a last resort.

 For patients who do not respond to the above measures, ovulation induction plus intrauterine insemination is the next step.

 If 3 cycles of IUI have failed, then IVF is the best treatment option for patients with PCOD.
 However, many IVF clinics have little experience in superovulating these women, and they often mess up their superovulation.
-Because these women grow so many eggs in response to the HMG injections used for superovulation, and because doctors are very worried about the risk of ovarian hyperstimulation, they often end up triggering egg collection with HCG when the eggs are immature.
+Because these women grow so many eggs in response to the HMG injections used for superovulation, and because doctors are very worried about the risk of ovarian hyperstimulation syndrome ( OHSS) , they often end up triggering egg collection with HCG when the eggs are immature.
 They consequently get lots of eggs, but since most of these are immature, fertilization rates and pregnancy rates are very poor.

-In our clinic, because we have extensive experience in dealing with women with PCOD (which is much commoner in the Middle East and South India than in the West), we do a much better job at getting these women to grow many mature eggs.
+In our clinic, because we have extensive experience in dealing with women with PCOD (which is much commoner in the Middle East and South India than in the West), we do a much better job of getting these women to grow many mature eggs.
 Also, because we carefully and meticulously flush each and every follicle at the time of egg collection, the risk of PCOD patients developing ovarian hyperstimulation in our clinic has been virtually zero in the last 8 years.

-The good news is that with the currently available treatment options, successful treatment of the infertility is usually possible in the majority of patients with PCOD.
+The good news is that with the currently available treatment options, successful treatment of infertility is usually possible in the majority of patients with PCOD.